benrussell/WAXI/README.md

-wasm_xpl is a WASM host plugin for X-Plane.
+# wasm_host_xpl - WASM host for X-Plane

-It allows core plugin logic to be distributed as WASM byte-code.

-It provides a batteries-included API to make developing plugins easier.

-Designed and Implemented by Ben Russell - br@x-plugins.com

-github.com/benrussell/

-(C) 2025
+"Make it exist first.
+You can make it good later."

+## Building this plugin
 You will need wasmtime sources to build the WASM host plugin project.

-Pre-build binaries will be made available.
+Pre-built binaries will be made available.

+## Compiling your code into WASM
-You will need clang and the clang WASI SDK extensions to build compliant WASM plugins.
+You will need clang and the clang WASI SDK extensions to compile to WASM byte code.

-See the examples folder for more info regarding client code.
+See the [wasm_plugin](https://github.com/benrussell/wasm_plugin) project for more information.